In the vast space of physics, we live on a small "island" that is compatible with humans.

 After this, things get tough.

-• Even if this strikes a "balance of power" between AGIs, competitive pressure will ensure that the "terms" of this "agreement" will be written in the language of optimal physical systems, rather than human systems — and written for AGIs only, with no special accommodations for humans.
+- Even if AGIs strike a "balance of power" and keep each other in check, competitive pressure will ensure that the "terms" of this "agreement" will be written in the language of optimal physical systems, rather than human systems — and written for AGIs only, with no special accommodations for humans.

 Competition for physical resources will then drive the dominant AGIs to continue maximizing their dominance by reshaping Earth to create "islands" of optimal conditions for themselves.